About the Invertio Inversion Table – Back Stretcher for Pain Relief

-The Invertio premium folding inversion table, also known as the ITX9600, features a large, padded, contoured backrest with a split head pillow for ultimate support.
-It offers full 180 degree inversion but also can be adjusted to less extreme angles.
+The Invertio Inversion Table – Back Stretcher for Pain Relief features a large, padded, contoured backrest with a split head pillow for ultimate support.
+It offers a full 180-degree inversion but can also be adjusted to less extreme angles.

-The Invertio premium folding inversion table utilizes a combination of comfortable four thickly padded foam rollers and a foot rest.
+The Invertio premium folding inversion table utilizes a combination of four comfortable, thickly padded foam rollers and a footrest.
 The soft touch foam handrails help you quickly and easily return to an upright position.
-The unit is also foldable, which comes in very handy for those who live in an apartment or other tight space where you might not be able to leave your table up all the time.

 Pros and Cons

-The head pillow and lumbar support set this table apart from many competitors, making it more comfortable than many tables.
-Many users rave about the stability of the construction but some complain about the quality of the assembly instructions.
-Feedback indicates that the height range is accurate, allowing the table to actually be used by very short and very tall people with a quick adjustment.
+Feedback indicates the height range is accurate, allowing the table to be used by very short and very tall people with a quick adjustment.

 Other users have complained about the plastic feet and other plastic cap parts cracking under the stress of use.

-It’s important to keep in mind that each individual is different; therefore one person’s experience may be completely different from another’s.
-Overall, with a 4 star rating, more users are satisfied with this product than not.
+Overall, with a 4-star rating, more users are satisfied with this product than not.

-If you’re concerned with some of the aspects of the Invertio premium folding inversion table, there are several other choices in the same price range, including brands that are well known and respected in the industry.
+If you’re concerned with some of the aspects of the Invertio Inversion Table – Back Stretcher for Pain Relief, there are several other choices in the same price range, including brands that are well known and respected in the industry.